FeldrinH/TASmaniac/README.md

 You now have a working installation of TASmaniac.
 Double-click `launch_tasmaniac.bat` (Windows) or `launch_tasmaniac.sh` (Linux) to launch it.

+## Updating

+1. Download the latest version of TASmaniac from [here](https://github.com/FeldrinH/TASmaniac/archive/refs/heads/main.zip)
+2. Unpack the ZIP file to the folder with your existing TASmaniac install.
+If you get a prompt about replacing existing files then pick the option to replace all.

+You should now have an updated installation of TASmaniac.
+You can check the installed TASmaniac version by launching it and looking at the bottom right corner (the first version is Ambidextro version, second is TASmaniac version).

 ## Usage

 TASmaniac has the following features: